Kate Loder: Marriage

+From 1871 onwards she suffered increasing Infirmity, described as paralysis.

+Death

+Kate Loder died on 30 August 1904 at Headley Rectory, Headley, Surrey.

+The Brahms Requiem

 On 10 July 1871, the first British performance of the German Requiem of Johannes Brahms took place privately at Loder's home, 35 Wimpole Street, London.
 It was performed using a version for piano duet accompaniment which became known as the "London Version" (Londoner Fassnung) of the Requiem.
 Brahms based it on an 1866 arrangement for piano of his first, six-movement version of the Requiem.
 The pianists were Kate Loder and Cipriani Potter (who was then 79 years old; he died that September).

-She died on 30 August 1904 at Headley Rectory, Headley, Surrey.